marcomq/nimview/README.md

 but it may be possible to use GTK on Windows in case you really need to avoid IE 11.
 At the time of writing, there is no simple and stable library supporting Webview 2 for Nim, and GTK on Windows was much more complicated as just using the IE 11 engine.
+The examples mostly use `npm run dev` for daily development.
+These do not compile for IE 11.
+If you use IE11, you need to run `npm run dev-ie`.
+This is not the default, as the build takes much longer when using babel.

 ### Using UI from existing web-applications
 For Desktop applications, it is required to use relative file paths in all your HTML.
 The paths must point to a directory relative of the binary to the given index html file.